Chart Color Schemes

 Baulkham Hills - East's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results for Baulkham Hills - East, particularly among younger residents who have a low prevalence of common health conditions.
-Approximately 61% of the total population (15,434 people) has private health cover, compared to 63.7% in Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are arthritis and asthma, affecting 6.1% and 5.7% of residents respectively.
+Health outcomes data shows excellent results in Baulkham Hills - East, particularly for younger cohorts who exhibit a very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (15,434 people), compared to 63.7% across Greater Sydney and 55.3% nationally.
+The most prevalent medical conditions are arthritis and asthma, affecting 6.1 and 5.7% of residents respectively.

-75.9% of residents report being completely free from medical ailments, similar to the 75.9% in Greater Sydney.
-The area has a lower proportion of seniors aged 65 and over at 16.6% (4,219 people), compared to 18.9% in Greater Sydney.
-However, health outcomes among seniors require more attention than the broader population.
+A high proportion, 75.9%, reported being completely clear of medical ailments, similar to the 75.9% figure across Greater Sydney.
+The area has a lower percentage of seniors aged 65 and over at 16.6% (4,219 people), compared to 18.9% in Greater Sydney.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health